How to fireproof a house

 How our new design can withstand fire

-The prototypical bushfire resistant house we designed won first prize in the New Housing Division of the United States Renewable Energy Laboratory’s Solar Decathlon.
+The prototypical bushfire-resistant house we designed won first prize in the New Housing Division of the United States Renewable Energy Laboratory’s Solar Decathlon.

 The house would be made from locally sourced, recycled steel frame.
 It would be mounted on reinforced concrete pilings to minimize its disturbance on the land, touching the ground only lightly.
 In this way, we help preserve the site’s biodiversity.

-The primary building material is rammed earth – natural raw materials such as earth, chalk, lime, or gravel – which is not combustible.
+The primary building material is rammed earth—natural raw materials such as earth, chalk, lime, or gravel—which is not combustible.

 The roof and some cladding are made of fire-resistant corrugated metal.
-Its glass facades have fire shutters made of fiber cement sheeting, a material that’s non-combustible and can be closed to seal the house.
+Its glass facades have fire shutters made of fiber cement sheeting, a material that’s noncombustible and can be closed to seal the house.

 Importantly, the gaps between these construction materials are 2 millimeters or less.

-The sloped roofs tilt inwards to capture rainwater.
+The sloped roofs tilt inward to capture rainwater.
 And as the roofs are made of corrugated metal, which has channels in it, the house does not require gutters.

-These channels guide rainwater into two open retention ponds either side of the entry, and into protected tanks beneath the house.
+These channels guide rainwater into two open retention ponds on either side of the entry, and into protected tanks beneath the house.
 This also helps protect the house in a bushfire, as it means the fire can’t penetrate from beneath.

 When bushfires strike, the risk to life is highest when people stay and defend their homes.
 A design that can resist fire on its own encourages its owners to leave.